[This blog was originally posted on Aug 20, 2019 and has been updated to showcase new examples]

 Therefore, it is important you take into consideration all parameters before designing an email.

 Here, we will look at the objectives of both header and footer, and the things you need to consider when designing them.
+Further, to lucidly highlight our arguments, we’ll make use of some brilliant email header and footer examples.

 #1 Designing an Email Header